Cabernet Franc

 Cabernet Franc Food Pairing

-Cabernet Franc can pair with a wide variety of foods due to its range of styles and naturally high acidity.
-Higher acidity makes it possible to pair with tomato-based dishes, vinegar-based sauces (smoky BBQ anyone?) or rich veggies like black beluga lentils.
-If you learn only one tip about pairing Cabernet Franc, it is to match it with real herbs in your dish.
+Due to its range of styles and naturally high acidity, Cabernet Franc can be paired with a wide variety of foods.
+Its higher acidity makes it possible to pair it with tomato-based dishes, vinegar-based sauces (smoky BBQ, anyone?), or rich veggies like black beluga lentils.
+If you learn only one tip about pairing Cabernet Franc, match it with real herbs in your dish.

 Depending on the style of Cabernet Franc, you can have a wide range of pairing opportunities.
-THe lighter bodied styles from the Loire Valley are great with goat’s cheeses, eggplant parmigiana, tomato based dishes and light meats, like chicken or turkey.
+Lighter-bodied styles from the Loire Valley are great with goat cheese, eggplant parmigiana, tomato-based dishes, and light meats like chicken or turkey.

-The fuller bodied styles from Bordeaux and Italy work well with roasted meats such as roasted lamb, wild game, and even works well with rich lentil stews.
+Fuller-bodied styles from Bordeaux and Italy work well with roasted meats such as roasted lamb, wild game, and even rich lentil stews.

 Illustration of the flavors of Cabernet Franc